jupyterhub/zero-to-jupyterhub-k8s/doc/source/advanced.md

 present.
 The continuous pre-puller uses minimal resources on all nodes and greatly speeds up the user pod start time.

-The continuous pre-puller is not enabled by default.
+The continuous pre-puller is disabled by default.
 To enable it, use the following snippet in your `config.yaml`:

 ```yaml